Asmit2952/DevOps-Roadmap/01-Prerequisites/01-Linux/04-Text-Editors.md

 * `CTRL-F or Page Down`: To move forward one page
 * `CTRL-B or Page Up`: To move backward one page
 * `^l`: To refresh and center screen

+Refer this [document](./commands-for-vi.pdf) for more vi commands in detail